romarjozeka/maven-fundamentals/README.md

 # maven-fundamentals

+**Note**: The project is not yet finished, unit tests need to be made and some other fixes.

 The goal of this project is to learn the fundamentals of Maven (Maven 3.6.3 at the time of writing).

 This is part of me learning modern Java development.